-Curriculum and Achievement of Pupils and Quality of Teaching
+Curriculum & Achievement of Pupils and Quality of Teaching

-Meetings Out of a
+Name Meetings attended Out of a possible

-attended possible

 M Kelly 2 3

+C Matthews 3 3

 C Thomas 3 3

-V Smith 3 3
+V Smith 3 .
+3

-The governor self evaluation is an ongoing document and is to be reviewed in the Autumn Term 2019.
+The governor self-evaluation is an ongoing document and is to be reviewed in the Autumn Term 2021.